edm00se/blog/_posts/2014-08-25-custom-JSON-with-Java-sized-XAgent.md

 ### Handling the Data
+[Update:] [As pointed out by Paul T. Calhoun](http://twitter.com/ptcalhoun/status/503993722556940288), a package available, if you're not looking to add the Google GSON jar, or any external library, you can implement [com.ibm.commons.util.io.json](http://public.dhe.ibm.com/software/dw/lotus/Domino-Designer/JavaDocs/DesignerAPIs/com/ibm/commons/util/io/json/package-summary.html).
+The largest difference I saw was the syntax.
+I'm sure someone more learned could tell me about the mechanics of the two packages.
+To view my Class with the IBM com.ibm.commons.util.io.json library implementation, check out [this gist here](http://gist.github.com/edm00se/e5626f63ef7573fd2f3e).

 Here's my method, complete with slightly rambling, but hopefully insightful to a newbie, comments.
 {% gist ce4206cf3daff409b8f3 DataProvider.java %}